nathanAh2os/personalProject/README.md

+NOTE -- ./src is where you will find most of my written code, at least for now...
 1) Better spacing/alignment

 2) Render Side Menu on App.js with bool (put in store.js) to show/hide depending on which route/component rendered